l1kw1d/PolyMon/README.md

 ## UI enhancements

-	- window maximize, minimize and resize allowed.
+- Window maximize, minimize and resize allowed.
 - Shortcut keys for dialogs such as Ctrl+R to launch "Run Custom Query" dialog.

-	- selected row in list view is highlighted
+- Selected row in list view is highlighted
 - View Row Data of list view on doubl click any row into a popup dialog (text in popup dialog can be copied by selecting text and Ctrl-C)
 - List view columns with hash, domain or IP are clickable links to VirusTotal page for reputation details.
 - Rebranding with EclecticIQ company logo
 - Show/Hide columns in list view on right click list view's top row having column names
 ![ShowHideColumn](Images/hide-columns.png)